andrewdyar/switchyard/packages/modules/user/README.md

 # User Module

-The User Module is Medusa’s user engine.
+The User Module is Switchyard’s user engine.